-- 1. Transportation Concurrency: The MVCRA has received a Vested Rights Determination from the County, exempting it from transportation concurrency based upon potential impacts calculated according to the original development entitlements. - 2.
-Specific Transportation Connections: The close proximity of the District to major arterials, Tamiami Trail (U.S. 41) and El Jobean Road (S.R.
+- 1. Comprehensive Transportation Analysis: The County shall require a transportation component for MVMU to focus both on vehicular and pedestrian traffic.
+By providing a proper mix of land uses and transportation options, a substantial portion of the trips for residents and employees of the District should be satisfied within the development itself.
+MVMU shall be included in the County's comprehensive bicycle and pedestrian facilities plan to be prepared once redevelopment begins to address access, connectivity and mobility.
+This plan will be incorporated into the MPO's Long Range Transportation Plan. - Specific Transportation Connections: The close proximity of the District to major arterials, Tamiami Trail (U.S. 41) and El Jobean Road (S.R.
 776) will enable the creation of a new network of connecting roads with gateways into the MVMU.
-In order to facilitate emergency evacuation, the County shall encourage north-south gateways and an internal east-west connector to be incorporated into the MVMU transportation design. - 3.
-Multi-modal Street Design: The arrangement and design of streets within the MVMU shall encourage a pedestrian and bicycle friendly environment.
+In order to facilitate emergency evacuation, the County shall require north-south gateways and an east-west connector to be incorporated into the MVMU transportation design. - 3.
+Multi-modal Street Design: The arrangement and design of streets within the MVMU shall promote a pedestrian and bicycle friendly environment with an emphasis on comfortable and convenient access to neighborhoods, the Town Center, neighborhood shopping, parks, schools and civic uses. - 4.
+Open Space: Open space shall constitute no less than 20 percent of the gross acreage of the MVMU.
+As permitted throughout the MVMU, the term "open space"